 UNSTUCK AN IMMOBILIZED CAGE

 You played poorly and your cage is now immobilized.
-Even worse, it is bottled on the pitch’s sideline!
+Even worse, it is bottled near the sideline!
 Of course, you should rather coach as not to end up in this ugly situation.
 If your opponent knows what he is doing, you will have a hard time coaching your *ss out of trouble.
-Anyway, it is better to have a bad plan than none and here are some avenues to explore.
+Anyway, it is better to have a bad plan than none, and here are some avenues to explore.

 One solution is to move players behind the line of defense with the idea of opening a small hole to sneak in the ball carrier (diagram I).
 It is often useless to attempt to squeeze an entire cage in a hole because it requires a hearty mix of go for its and dodges.
 Remember that three players are often enough to cover a ball carrier and that even a pair of players can form a half-cage along the sideline (but while doing so, beware of Leap or Stunty players that could easily push your ball carrier into the crowd).